CoolTechProjects/NvidiaJetson/README.md

 # Machine Learning Model Applied on Chest X-Ray Images
 ## Project purpose
-It is an automatic classification of COVID-19 images pneumonia from other pneumonia and typical images.
+It is an automatic classification of COVID-19 images pneumonia from other pneumonia and typical x-ray images.
 Project made for "Jetson AI Specialist" certification project.
 Build and submit as an open-source project that uses NVIDIA Jetson and elements of AI and ML with GPU acceleration.
 Project Type: Image Classification.

 ## Equipment & software used
 NVIDIA Jetson Nano 2GB Developer Kit<br>